Heavy rain may reach warning levels in Auckland, MetService warns

 Rain is also forecast in New Plymouth and Napier, while Taumarunui - which had yesterday's top temperature of 24C - is forecast to reach 19C.

-Rain is also set to fall across the South Island with Invercargill in the far south the only place expecting sunshine and a high of 21C.
+Rain is also set to fall across the South Island.
+Invercargill is the only place expecting sunshine and a high of 21C.

-Christchurch can expect drizzling rain and a top of 17C, while Queenstown is expecting 19C.
+Christchurch can expect drizzling rain and a top of 17C, and Queenstown can expect 19C.

-Otago residents still cleaning up from a deluge earlier this week also aren't set to get any relief with MetService issuing a heavy rain watch for South Canterbury and North Otago beginning from 6pm.
+Otago residents still cleaning up from a deluge earlier this week aren't set to get any relief.
+MetService has issued a heavy rain watch for South Canterbury and North Otago beginning from 6pm.